 Since the IP Addresses of the CPE400 and CPL410 may be displayed on its OLED display, these CPUs do not support the Set Temporary IP Address tool.

-To restore the default IP Address of the CPE100/CPE115, refer to Section 4.1.3, Configuring the Ethernet Interface Parameters, of this document.
+To restore the default IP Address of the CPE100/CPE115, refer to Section 4.1.5, Configuring the Ethernet Interface Parameters.